ichbindev/ichbindev/README.md

 ### ich bin dev

-// TODO: add a pretty header picture or something

-I'm a full stack dev, here is where I code for fun and learning.
+Hi!
+My name is Chris and I'm a full stack dev.
+Here is where I code for fun and learning.
 I'm currently dealing with some tendonitis in my wrist and trying to minimize the typing I do outside of work, so I'm not as prolific as I'd like to be.
 It's pretty frustrating but I'm getting in what I can!

 [Follow me on Twitter](https://www.twitter.com/ichbindev), [peruse my portfolio](https://cmlin.ac) or [check out my blog!](https://www.ichbin.dev)